artem-zyktin/logger/README.md

 ## Concepts

-There is come concepts to simplify some checks:
+There are some concepts to simplify some checks:

 - `logger_policy<T>` check if `T` is a policy type (see above)